ArianeBlow/Password_Sprayer_from_bash/README.md

 # Password_Sprayer_from_bash
-Password splaying in MS-AD env.
+Password spraying in MS-AD env.
 Checking if password's valide on the default "NETLOGON" DC share

 ```